 Negative emotions are three times more contagious than positive.
 While supportive teams can drive success at full speed, negative behaviour can cause real setbacks.
 Leaders should be able to know the signs of negativity and stop it before it spreads.
 The best way to combat workplace negativity is to keep it from occurring in the first place, so companies need to provide employees with the opportunity to express opinions, use consistent fair treatment, build trust and respect, be inclusive and offer growth opportunities.

 #4 Celebrate success:

-To keep high performing teams and employees happy and engaged, organizations should consider celebrating success a priority.
+To keep high performing global teams and employees happy and engaged, organizations should consider celebrating success a priority.
 Celebrations boost morale, strengthen teams, help employees form connections, increase engagement and spread happiness.
 LEGO is a brand that has been successful for generations, but they almost went bankrupt once.
 Learning from its mistakes, LEGO bounced back and when the new CEO Jorgen Vig Knudstorp announced the company’s first profit, the news was received with silence.
 LEGO didn’t have a culture of celebrating success, so employees didn’t know how to react.
 Celebrating success should be an integral part of every meeting, because it has a huge impact on the motivation and productivity of the employees.
 Some great example can be seen here: https://www.youtube.com/watch?v=d–sTdF1Ss0